taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 expect(newState).to.equal(expectedNewState);
 ~~~~~~~~

-That's it for testing your different groups of functions when using Redux.
+That's it for testing your different aspects when using Redux.
 It can be accomplished by using unit tests.
 You could apply integration tests too, for instance to test an action creator and reducer altogether.
-After all, you have a blueprint for testing these functions all the time at your hand and there is no excuse anymore to not test your code (at least the state management part).
+After all, you have a blueprint for testing these functions all the time at your hand and there is no excuse anymore to not test your code.

 ## Error Handling

-The topic of error handling is rarely touched when reading about technologies.
+The topic of error handling is rarely touched in programming.
 Often the topic is avoided by the community and it is hard to find a common sense about it.
 This chapter gives you basic guidance on how you could provide error handling in your Redux application.

 Error handling is often involved when making requests to an API.
 You have learned about asynchronous actions in Redux that can be used for these kind of side-effects.
 But there was no say about error handling in those side-effects so far.
 How to catch the errors and how to make them visible for your application end-user?

 Basically an error in an application can be represented as a state.
 That's why the topic is discussed in a state management book in the first place.
 For instance, imagine that you get your todo items from a server request.
 You would have an API on the server-side that exposes these todo items.
 Once you fetch these todo items from the API, you would have to deal with error handling, because a request could always fail.
-The following request, using the [native fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch), returns a JavaScript promise.
-The fetch can be either successfully resolved in an `then()` method or yields an error in an `catch()` method.
+The following request returns a JavaScript promise.
+The fetch can be either successfully resolved in a `then()` method or yields an error in a `catch()` method.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~